SittYan15/SpaceInvadersGddMidTermProject/README.md

 A classic Space Invaders arcade-style game built using Java.
 This project was created as part of a game design and development course to demonstrate object-oriented programming, game loop mechanics, collision detection, and basic UI interaction.

+## 🎮 Game Story Mode

+The aliens are coming to attack the earth, and the player as known as the pilot, his duty is to eliminate the aliens' spacecrafts and the alien boss.
+To enjoy the story mode by playing the game or watching the game being played on YouTube.

+Tips:

+- In the game, the player needs to kill the enemy spacecrafts to collect energy.
+When the player has enough energy, the player can use the powerful laser rays, which are really overpower.
+I suggest using it only if you think you can't kill all enemies.

+- In the second scene, there is a boss fight to win the boss; the player needs to collect most of the power-up components from scene 1 and scene 2.
+Without the power-up components, it is almost impossible to win the boss fight.

+## 👨🏻‍💻 Team Member

+- Sitt Yan Htun (6722114)

 ## 🎮 Features

 - 👽 Enemy wave generation